CSVADWinter25/.github/profile/README.md

 ## Getting Started
 1. Once you receive an invite, create a new repository on this GitHub organization.
 Use your first name (no spaces) as the repository name.
 Do not initialize a README, add a gitignore, or a license.

 2. Open the student_sample repository in the organization.
-This is a template I've created to help you set up your own repository.
+This is a template to help you set up your own repository.

 3. Download a zipped copy of the repository to your computer, unzip it, and save it somewhere that is not your Downloads folder.
 You might also want to rename the directory.